 Initially, the IDA vigorously opposed the country's participation in the general liberalization of trade gathering pace in Europe from the late 1940s.
-The IDA's opposition held sway, convincing Government that there was no strategy in place to progress Irish industry sufficient to withstand external competition and so justify liberalization without endangering the country's economic independence (NAI, 6-April-1950, UNO/ITO S.13915A and B).
+The IDA's opposition held sway, convincing government that there was no strategy in place to progress Irish industry sufficient to withstand external competition and so justify liberalization without endangering the country's economic independence (DEPARTMENT OF INDUSTRY AND COMMERCE, 1950).
 However, experience on the ground was to alter the IDA's view with respect to foreign investment as a means to driving industrial development.

-Narrowing the IDA's focus marked a critical move for its future development, albeit the sense of uncertainty surrounding its future also weakened it for a time (McCourt, 1984; Walsh, 1983, cited in Girvin, 1989: 180).
-While the IDA had no clear idea of its role, for much of the 1950s it was engaged in learning through doing and in building its legitimacy, credibility and influence with Government and industry (Girvin, 1989: 180).
+Narrowing the IDA's focus marked a critical move for its future development, albeit the sense of uncertainty surrounding its future also weakened it for a time (GIRVIN, 1989, p.180).
+While the IDA had no clear idea of its role, for much of the 1950s it was engaged in learning through doing and in building its legitimacy, credibility and influence with government and industry (GIRVIN, 1989, p.180).
 With little to offer in promoting new industry, the IDA attracted investment from whatever source was available, whether foreign or indigenous, in the process learning what investors required.
 Allied with its learning, the IDA also invested in building a good working relationship with the Minister for Industry and Commerce such that, taken together, its advice on the importance of new policies was increasingly valued.
 Thus, starting from a position of advocating the interests of protectionism, the IDA's view gradually changed to seeing export-led industrialization as the only way to develop the Irish economy and foreign investment as a source for such industrialization.

-With challenges from the 'industrial inefficiency / migration from the land / unemployment / emigration / balance of payments' hybrid persisting, and with trade liberalization growing apace outside of Ireland (e.g., GATT, ECSC, EEC), the IDA emerged as a key actor and spokesperson for export-led industrialization, specifically through foreign direct investment.
-Defining the problem for government as the 'chronic economic problems that had defied solution over the course of 34 years of independence (PDDE, Vol.155, Cols.54-63, 7-March-1956), the IDA sought to determine and fix the interests of actors as lying in attracting foreign direct investment, with the IDA as the vehicle through which to attract such investment (see Figure 2).
+With challenges from the "industrial inefficiency / migration from the land / unemployment / emigration / balance of payments" hybrid persisting, and with trade liberalization growing apace outside of Ireland (e.g., General Agreement on Tariffs and Trade, European Coal and Steel Community, European Economic Community), the IDA emerged as a key actor and spokesperson for export-led industrialization, specifically through FDI.
+Defining the problem for government as the "chronic economic problems" that had defied solution over the course of 34 years of independence (PDDE, v.155, col.54-63, 7-March-1956), the IDA sought to determine and fix the interests of actors as lying in attracting FDI, with the IDA as the vehicle through which to attract such investment (see Figure 3).

-Figure 2: New problematization 1 - Obligatory passage point and associations between actors.
+Figure 3: New problematization 1 - Obligatory passage point and associations between actors.

 Government was slow to bite.
-While foreign investment was welcomed as early as 1953 (Girvin, 1989: 181; PDDE, Vol.155, Col.65-66, 7-March-1956), government was not prepared to amend the Control of Manufactures Acts, a key actor supporting protectionism, to make such investment easier (Girvin, 1989: 181).
-It was not until various public statements in the early part of 1955 that government signaled the growing need to attract both foreign direct investment and technical competence to facilitate industrial expansion (PDDE, Vol.149, Col.525, 23-March-1955).
+While foreign investment was welcomed as early as 1953 (GIRVIN, 1989, p.181; PDDE, v.155, col.65-66, 7-March-1956), government was not prepared to amend the Control of Manufactures Acts, a key actor supporting protectionism, to make such investment easier (GIRVIN, 1989, p.181).
+It was not until various public statements in the early part of 1955 that government signaled the growing need to attract both FDI and technical competence to facilitate industrial expansion (PDDE, v.149, col.525, 23-March-1955).